Withdrawal & Recovery

 Appetite

 You may have no appetite at all, or food may taste wrong.
 Eat anyway.
 Small, bland meals are fine.
 Your body still needs fuel, and skipping meals makes irritability, headaches, and fatigue worse.
 Bananas, toast, crackers, soup, and smoothies are standbys.
-Appetite typically returns within 10 to 14 days.
+Appetite typically returns within the first two weeks.[4]

 Stay hydrated.
 Dehydration worsens every withdrawal symptom.
 Keep water within reach at all times.